 - Objects.
 Tap to open your currently active Object Library.
 Tap More to find the Object Market and My Object libraries.

 Much like the Gallery, the Canvas has a persistent Status Bar that displays and controls information relative to your current state.

 Concepts is equipped with an infinite canvas, which is our way of saying you can extend your paper in any direction you need it, as far as you need it to go.
-You can pan around using two fingers normally, or one finger while using the Pan tool.
+Pan around using two fingers normally, or one finger while using the Pan tool.
 If you’re using an Apple Pencil, you can set your Finger Action to pan around as well, which makes navigating while drawing more convenient.

 If you move far away from your drawing, you'll see some pointers appear on the outside edges of the screen.
-Tap one to quickly navigate to the closest off-screen stroke.
+Tap one to navigate to the closest off-screen stroke.